breuerfelix/king-bot/README.md

 ```

 if you don't want to store your credentials into a file, just provide them via arguments like this.
 it's also possible to login manually if you dont want to provide your login credentials at all. _see below: login manually_

-all of these options are optional, you can always provice some via code, and some via start options, that's up to you
+all of these options are optional, you can always provice some via code, and some via start options, that's up to you.

 ### headless browsing